greg-js/arch-wiki-md-repo/wiki/_content/english/GnuPG.md

 ```

-This method is often used in distributing software projects to allow users to verify that the program has not been modified by a third part.
+This method is often used in distributing software projects to allow users to verify that the program has not been modified by a third party.

 ### Verify a signature